sovoid/webxr-layers/docs/Oculus-Dev-Setup.md

 # Development Setup: Oculus

+## Developer Account Set-up
+Before getting started, you would require a Facebook account and a corresponding [Oculus Developer Account](https://developer.oculus.com/)

 ## Enabling Developer Mode
 - Download the Oculus App and login using Facebook
 - Turn on the headset